 When I think of Easter treats, anything carrot always comes to mind.
 Why?
 Well, because the EASTER BUNNY eats carrots!

 For a while now, on my “blog brainstorming list,” I have jotted down different ” Carrot Cake” variations for a LONG time!
 I am thrilled that Nestle Toll House gave me the perfect excuse to share with you, my Carrot Cake Frosting-Frosted Cookies.

 See, since I am the mom of two rambunctious toddler boys, I don’t always have the time to bake from scratch.
 I honestly have a whole list of baking ventures I would like to go on, but it hardly happens. ( that’s why you always see easy recipes on this blog)

 Nestle Toll House’s new “Rolled and Ready Sugar Cooke Dough Sheets” were super easy to use.
-Not only did it take less than 5 minutes to prep these sugar cookies to bake, but they also only took 9 minutes to bake in the oven.
-This is a wonderful and simple product that will allow anyone to showcase their baking creativity!
+Not only did it take less than 5 minutes to prep these sugar cookies to bake, but they also just took 9 minutes to cook in the oven.
+This is a beautiful and simple product that will allow anyone to showcase their baking creativity!

 - 8 ounces of cream cheese

-- 2 tablespoons of coconut oil – you can also use butter
+- Two tablespoons of coconut oil – you can also use butter

 - 1/8 cup of cane sugar